magefile/mage/site/content/index.md

         show version info for the mage binary
 ```

+## Environment Variables

+You may set MAGE_VERBOSE=1 to always enable verbose logging in your magefiles,
+without having to remember to pass -v every time.

 ## Why?

 Makefiles are hard to read and hard to write.
 Mostly because makefiles are essentially fancy bash scripts with significant white space and additional make-related syntax.